Law of Russia

-The primary and fundamental statement of laws in the Russian Federation is the Constitution of the Russian Federation.
-Statutes, like the Russian Civil Code and the Russian Criminal Code, are the predominant legal source of Russian laws.
+The primary and fundamental source of laws in the Russian Federation is the Constitution of the Russian Federation.
+Statutes, such as the Russian Civil Code and the Russian Criminal Code, are the predominant legal source of Russian law.

 Hierarchy

 Constitutionism

-Adopted by national referendum on 12 December 1993 with 54.5% of the vote, the Constitution took effect on the day it was published – 25 December of the same year.
-It set out the fundamentals of government as well as proclaiming the rule of law, the ideological neutrality of the state, political pluralism, competitive elections and a separation of power, guaranteeing fundamental human rights to the Russian people.
-The Constitution establishes a semi-presidential system that encompasses strong executive power and increased independence for the president.
-Since its adoption in a 1993 referendum the Russian Constitution is considered to be the supreme law of the land.
-Article 15 of the Constitution reads that it "shall have supreme legal force and have direct effect, and shall be applicable throughout the entire territory of the Russian Federation."
-Courts are guided by the Constitution and it trumps federal and local laws.
+Adopted by national referendum on 12 December 1993 with 54.5% of the vote, the Constitution took effect on the day of its publication – 25 December of the same year.
+It sets out the fundamentals of government and proclaims the rule of law, the ideological neutrality of the state, political pluralism, competitive elections, and the separation of powers, while guaranteeing fundamental human rights to the Russian people.
+The Constitution establishes a semi‑presidential system that encompasses strong executive power and increased independence for the president.
+Since its adoption in a 1993 referendum, the Russian Constitution has been considered the supreme law of the land.
+Article 15 of the Constitution states that it "shall have supreme legal force and have direct effect, and shall be applicable throughout the entire territory of the Russian Federation."
+Courts are guided by the Constitution, and it overrides federal and local laws.

 Amendments

 Few amendments have been made to the Constitution since its adoption.
-The most significant of these was made in 2008.
-It concerned the term of office to be held by the President of the Russian Federation, which was increased from four to six years.
+The most significant of these was enacted in 2008, when the presidential term of office was extended from four to six years.

 Presidential system of the Russian Federation

-After the dissolution of the Soviet Union, the Russian Federation came into being as an independent state in 1991 and it is described as a "democratic, federal, rule-based republic" in its constitution which is adopted in 1993, includes many universal principles such as human rights and freedoms, free elections, political and ideological pluralism and judicial independence.
-According to the Constitution of Russia, the President of Russia is head of the state, and of a multi-party system with executive power exercised by the government, headed by the Prime Minister, who is appointed by the President with the parliament's approval.
-Legislative power is vested in the two houses of the Federal Assembly of the Russian Federation, while the President and the government issue numerous legally binding by-laws.
-However, even some academics who accept that Russia has a constitutional semi-presidential model, describe the system as "presidential" and even "super presidential" due to the strong and central position of the president.
+Following the dissolution of the Soviet Union, the Russian Federation emerged as an independent state in 1991.
+It is defined in its constitution, adopted in 1993, as a 'democratic, federal, rule‑based republic', and the constitution enshrines universal principles such as human rights and freedoms, free elections, political and ideological pluralism, and judicial independence.
+According to the Constitution, the President of Russia is the head of state and operates within a multi‑party system, with executive power exercised by the government, headed by the Prime Minister, who is appointed by the President with the approval of parliament.
+Legislative power is vested in the two houses of the Federal Assembly, while the President and the government issue numerous legally binding by‑laws.
+Nonetheless, even some academics who accept that Russia has a constitutional semi‑presidential model describe the system as 'presidential' or even 'super‑presidential' because of the strong and central position occupied by the president.